-- Shared paid parental leave in the first year of a child's life will be introduced. • - Parents who choose to opt out of work for a longer period should be able to have voluntary social insurance contributions credited to them and have access to a suite of supports for re-entering the workforce (retraining, work experience etc). - An affordable childcare scheme that ensures fairness and affordability by having a combination of universal benefits the State will also support a parent's choice to avail of a registered childminder in the home. - Building up the guality of the network of voluntary, private and public services will require a willingness by the State to invest in consistent upskilling supports as well as developing standards and service models (e.g. Early Childhood Provision). - Afterschool services in schools or community hubs will offer a range of family focused supports, which can involve the provision of PE, homework clubs, speech and language therapy, etc. - Healthy Ireland guidelines on food and activity will be integrated into early year's settings. - Increase the Homecarers Tax Credit to recognise the work of parents who stay at home.
+- Shared paid parental leave in the first year of a child's life will be introduced. - Parents who choose to opt out of work for a longer period should be able to have voluntary social insurance contributions credited to them and have access to a suite of supports for re-entering the workforce (retraining, work experience etc). - An affordable childcare scheme that ensures fairness and affordability by having a combination of universal benefits and also subventions based on incomes, targeted to support those who need it most.
+Childcare will be a key enabler to assisting parents back into the workforce after a period of home caring and also staying in work.
+As the system expands, the State will also support a parent's choice to avail of a registered childminder in the home. - Building up the quality of the network of voluntary, private and public services will require a willingness by the State to invest in consistent upskilling supports as well as developing standards and service models (e.g. Early Childhood Provision). - Afterschool services in schools or community hubs will offer a range of family focused supports, which can involve the provision of PE, homework clubs, speech and language therapy, etc. - Healthy Ireland guidelines on food and activity will be integrated into early year's settings. - Increase the Homecarers Tax Credit to recognise the work of parents who stay at home.